exoplatform/exo-documentation/docs/GettingStarted.rst

 Sharing a news from full form
 ----------------------------------

-To share an article from the complete form, you have to display the short form as explained in the previous paragraph and click on "More options" button.
+To share an article from the full form, you have to display the small form as explained in the previous paragraph and click on "More options" button.

 |image159|